Akhilesh10110/JS--AKHILESH/README.md

 # JS--AKHILESH
-A code repo for java script
+A code repo for java script it is first time